jeremytammik/tbc/a/1916_vs_extension.md

 - don't have children
 - don't consume animal products

-The fourth is something we can take action on immediately, the next time we sit down to have a meal.
+The fourth is something we can act on immediately, the next time we sit down to have a meal.

-This list is rather focus on 'dont's'...
+This list is rather focus on *don'ts*...
 I prefer to look at the positive side of things, and what I <b><i>do</i></b> want to do.
 That takes much longer to explain, though :-)